fbpx

 Class III devices are high-risk and generally sustain or support life, are implanted, or present significant potential for serious harm.
 Examples include deep-brain stimulators, breast implants, and defibrillators.
 These devices require the highest level of regulatory control and must undergo premarket approval (PMA), which involves rigorous clinical trials and extensive testing to ensure safety and efficacy.

-Class III devices face the most stringent regulatory requirements, including PMA, which requires comprehensive clinical trial data and extensive FDA review.
+Class III devices face the most rigorous regulatory pathway (PMA).
+Steps in the PMA process include review of non-clinical and clinical data, summary of safety and effectiveness data, and a quality system inspection by FDA field personnel.
 Successful companies often employ early and frequent communication with the FDA, thorough clinical trial design, and robust post-market surveillance plans to navigate these hurdles efficiently.
-Engaging with the FDA through programs like the Breakthrough Devices Program can provide valuable support and guidance throughout the approval process.

 The Importance of Accurate FDA Classification